 They’ll hand you a small card – about the size of a 3×5 index card – which you need to read and sign.
 The card basically says that your gun is unloaded and you’re following all safety regulations and that if for some reason you’re lying you could get a big fine and/or prison time.

 Once you’ve signed the card, you open up your gun case, throw the card in the case and secure it again.
 Then you give your luggage to the representative and you’re all done.
-In all of the times I’ve flow I’ve never had anyone look at the gun or even ask me if it was unloaded.
+In all of the times I’ve flown I’ve never had anyone look at the gun or even ask me if it was unloaded.
 All they do is hand me the card, tell me to sign it and put it in my case.

 Of course, I usually fly Southwest or Delta and I know their respective regulations.
-So before you fly you should go to your airlines website or give them a call to see their requirements.
+So before you fly you should go to your airline’s website or give them a call to see their requirements.
 However, I’ve heard that almost all airlines are the same with guns.
 But, one thing I have heard is that airlines are different when it comes to how much ammunition you can bring on a plane.

 For instance, my brother just graduated from a police academy in Utah.

 While he was in the academy one of his instructors said that they could order a couple thousand rounds through the academy and get a big discount.
 So my brother called me up and asked me if I wanted some ammo.
 (Do I want some ammo?
-Does Charlie Sheen want crack?)
+Does Charlie Sheen want to crack?)

-Of course I told him I wanted ammo, and when I was in Utah a few months ago, I decided to pick it up.
+Of course, I told him I wanted ammo, and when I was in Utah a few months ago, I decided to pick it up.
 However, 3,000 rounds is a lot of ammo and there was no way I could carry it all back in my luggage at once.
 So I gave Southwest a call to see how much ammo I could carry on the plane and they told me 11 pounds.

 Since it was a few months ago, I don’t remember how many rounds that added up to, but it sure wasn’t much.
 I think it was something like 350 rounds.
 I realize I could ship the rest, but right now I’ve got plenty of ammo in my house.
 Plus, I’m getting ready to head to Utah again soon, so I’ll just bring another 350 or so rounds home with me then, and continue this for the time being.